 IEM's risk-based tools and capabilities help customers pinpoint disaster preparedness strategies and tactics that will be effective across a wide spectrum of potential hazards so that the best approaches to managing consequences are implemented before a disaster occurs.

-When a disaster strikes, IEM can quickly deploy the right and experienced personnel for on-site operational and technical support for any size and duration of disaster response operation, which bolsters an agency's response operations to allow for continued efficiency.
+When a disaster strikes, IEM can quickly deploy experienced personnel for on-site operational and technical support for any size and duration of disaster response operation, bolstering an agency's response operations to allow for continued efficiency.

 Disaster Recovery and Rebuilding

-IEM helps communities identify and explore all options and resources to support full disaster recovery in the days, weeks, and months following a disaster by supporting public officials, planners, and community members in implementing a long-term planning process to ensure a disaster-resilient and economically stable community for the future.
+IEM helps communities identify and explore all options and resources to support full disaster recovery in the days, weeks, and months following a disaster by supporting public officials, planners, and community members in implementing a long-term planning process that ensures a disaster-resilient and economically stable community in the future.